 Employers are experimenting with managing the changing face of work and employee feedback is of course essential.
 So, will universal design principles and the practice of co-design come to the fore in designing work?
 Perhaps.
-Regardless it is the way to sustain and build diversity and inclusion in the workplace.
+Regardless it is the way to sustain and build gender diversity and inclusion in the workplace.

 Most employees currently working in a hybrid model want it retained.
 A report by McKinsey found this was the case across the board.
 They also found that marginalised groups wanted it more than others:

 - Employees with disabilities were 11 percent more likely to prefer a hybrid work model than employees without disabilities.

 - More than 70 percent of men and women expressed strong preferences for hybrid work, but nonbinary employees were 14 percent more likely to prefer it.